matthewbowling123/Engineering_4_Notebook/README.md

 [Code](https://github.com/matthewbowling123/Engineering_4_Notebook/blob/main/raspberry-pi/Pico_Liftoff.py)

 ### Reflection
 This assignment added a Servo.
 The Servo was used in previous years but this assignment helped remind me how to wire and code it.
-I learned a lot about the Servo commands as well.
+I imported a library that added Servo commands.
+We could use these commands to effect how the Servo rotated.
+I made it rotate 90 degrees when the countdown ended.

 ## Crash Avoidence Pt 1